Tonsak09/CauldronPlayerInfo/SessionSummaries/Session Summary 01.md

 - Scratch tried to impersonate their way in.
 It did not work
 - Lisbornus learned more about the Crusted Crown and saw the vile from earlier
 - Ipp would slip into the keep and be harassed by a captain.
 The captain would trauma dump and another intervening knight stepped between
-- Seven would get soup poured onto them and shoot the cook in the eye
+- Seven would get soup poured onto them and shoot the cook in the eye killing them instantly
 - Would speak briefly with Shi-Eh-Gi before freeing them
 - Seven would try to lasso Shi-Eh-Gi and would be successful.
 They are not being dragged away in the air